Efficient Berry Phase Calculation via Adaptive Variational Quantum Computing Approach: Results

 Figure~\figref{fig2}{(d)} presents the resulting Berry phase $\varphi_\mathrm{B}$, obtained using Eq.~\eqref{eq:phiB2}.
-The phase is the sum of $\varphi_\mathrm{qc}$ (a constant) computed with the circuit in Fig.~\figref{fig1}{(b)} and the global phase $\varphi_\mathrm{G}$ determined via Eq.~\eqref{eq:phiG}.
+Note the Berry phase should be read at the loop endpoint $\lambda=2\pi$, where the dependence on $T$ vanishes and the curves converge.
+Here, the phase $\varphi_\mathrm{B}=\varphi_\mathrm{qc}+\varphi_\mathrm{G}$ is the sum of $\varphi_\mathrm{qc}$ (a constant) computed with the circuit in Fig.~\figref{fig1}{(b)} and the global phase $\varphi_\mathrm{G}$ determined via Eq.~\eqref{eq:phiG}.
 The red dashed line represents the Berry phase extracted from ED.
 Despite the nonadiabatic effects observed for $T = 20$ and $T = 100$ in Figs.~\figref{fig2}{(a-c)}, the computed Berry phase remains highly accurate, underscoring the robustness of the AVQDS approach to calculate topological properties of quantum states.
 A more detailed analysis of this robustness is provided below.